libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Added .TXT, .PDF, and .EPUB text extractors.
 For now it just functions similarly to the webscrape.
 Place file in the "Upload" folder in its extension's respective folder.
 Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder once done.

+-Added a Role/Personality Extractor.
+Give it a url to scrape and Aetherius will attempt to extract memories for a chatbot.
+To talk to the chatbot, change the name in "prompt_bot_name.txt" to whatever name you entered in the Role Extractor script.

 ------

 [Skip to installation guide](#installation-guide)